hydroweaver/hnsummarext/scratch.md

 * Page reload should kill the extension or reload it auto, since it does not remove the side bar
 * Correct messages for unsupported chrome versions (non canary)
 * Time taken to summarize with local
+* border for text / summary
+* clean sidebar when page is changed so older summary is removed
 * Next / Previous Comment scroller

 ## Feedback for Nano